| |

 Born in 1891.

 Socialist.
-Machinery dealer; member of New York
+Machinery dealer; poet; playwright;

 state assembly from Bronx County 3rd District, 1920; expelled

-1920; defeated, 1920 (Bronx County 3rd District), 1924 (Bronx County
+1920; resigned 1920; defeated, 1920 (Bronx County 3rd District), 1924

-7th District), 1926 (Bronx County 7th District), 1927 (Bronx County
+(Bronx County 7th District), 1926 (Bronx County 7th District), 1927

-3rd District), 1929 (Bronx County 3rd District), 1932 (Queens County
+(Bronx County 3rd District), 1929 (Bronx County 3rd District), 1932

-4th District), 1933 (Queens County 4th District); candidate for borough
+(Queens County 4th District), 1933 (Queens County 4th District);

 president of Bronx, New York, 1925; candidate for U.S.